 Teacher: “Where was the peace treaty of 1806 signed?”

 Opel Manta German jokes

 The Opel Manta was a German sports car manufactured by Opel in the 1970s and 1980s that became a popular icon in Germany.
-It has been used repeatedly as the subject of jokes because the owner of this model was usually stereotyped as a male chauvinistic and dim man who enjoyed taking his blonde girlfriends for a drive so that everyone would look at him.
+Throughout time, it has been used repeatedly as the subject of jokes because the owner of this model was usually stereotyped as a male chauvinistic.
+A dim man who enjoyed taking his blonde girlfriends for a drive so that everyone would look at him!

 The following joke perfectly illustrates this stereotype: